senseigab/senseigab.github.io/_pages/contact.md

 ---
 title: Contact
-subtitle: Ways to Reach Me
+subtitle: Here is additional information on how to reach me online.
 description: This page lists my other online profiles and other ways to reach me.
 featured_image: /images/site/square-6.png
 ---